 But can bed bugs survive in water?
-Washing clothes, bedding, and curtains regularly are perceived as one of the ways of containing bed bugs.
+Washing clothes, bedding, and curtains regularly are perceived as one way of containing bed bugs.
 Washing is especially useful when you use water together with an effective bleach.

-Whether floating or submerged, bedbugs cannot survive more than 20 minutes in hot water at temperatures above 118°F. Therefore, water above these temperatures is ideal for getting rid of bedbugs from items such as clothes, curtains, and bedding.
+Whether floating or submerged, bedbugs cannot survive more than 20 minutes in hot water at temperatures above 118°F. Therefore, water above these temperatures is ideal for getting rid of bedbugs from clothes, curtains, and bedding items.

 Can Bed Bug Eggs Survive in Water?